mhebbeln/data-analytics-template/README.md

 - **2024-11-13**: Mike H - Added new tasks
 - **2024-11-10**: Mike H - Removed outdated tasks

+# Resources

+Provide any useful resources to get readers up to speed with the project here.

 ## Contact Information

-Provide conatact information for anyone involved in the project.
+Provide contact information for anyone involved in the project.